-AECF recognises that in order to achieve the sustainable development goals number 2, 5, 7 and 13 on ending hunger, achieving gender equality and ensuring access to sustainable clean energy is not only pertinent, but urgent to address the social norms and cultural practices that hinder women’s meaningful economic participation in the economy.
+AECF recognises that in order to achieve the sustainable development goals number 2, 5, 7 and 13 for ending hunger, achieving gender equality and ensuring access to sustainable clean energy; it is essential to urgently address the social norms and cultural practices that hinder women’s meaningful economic participation in the economy.

-As Africa looks to meet the Sustainable Development Goals by 2030, the full participation of women as producers, consumers, business owners and key decision-makers can be a potent force for change.
+As Africa looks to meet the Sustainable Development Goals by 2030, the full participation of women as producers, consumers, business owners and key decision-makers can be a powerful force for change.